Enginerd14/CNC-Pen-Plotter/JOURNAL.md

 ## 08/12/25

 ## 09/12/25

-Today, I began considering the Circuit components required for this project.
-There are 5 parts to this circuit.
-- Microcontroller - I decided on the ESP 32 WROOM 32 due to its versatility, multiple GPIO pins and also the opportunity for WiFi and Bluetooth support
-- Stepper motors - I chose the NEMA 17, probably the most common stepper motor used in low cost 3D printers and CNC machinery
-- Stepper motor drivers - I descided on the TMC2209, a smooth, low noise alternative to the common A4988 and DRV8825 modules
-- Limit switches
-- Servo motor - I am using the SG90 due to its compatibility and lightweight

-  However, there are some issues.
-The motors and the motor drivers need a 12V supply whereas the servo only uses 5V and the ESP32 only uses 3.3V.
-Therefore, I will use a buck regualtor, the LM2596 to step down the 12V to 5V and 3.3V.

-Hours Spent: 2Hrs
-## 10/12/25

 I began producing a rough design of the outcome in Solidworks.
 First, I produced the components I will use seperately.
 I produced a 2020 aluminium extrusion.
 These will create the two axes: the X-axis and the Y-axis.
 Then I found 3D models of the V-Wheels that will glide along the rails.
 The V-Wheels were then nestled between two plates using 5mm spacers.
 On this plate, the X-axis will be attached.
 I repeated this combination for the Y-axis where the plates will be attached to the pen holder.
 I then created an assembly of both the X-axis and Y-axis.
 <img width="876" height="650" alt="image" src="https://github.com/user-attachments/assets/554adb8c-d271-4725-b48f-2d4c6d0467a9" />